Fuqua School: History

 It was not until the late 1980s that it ended its policy of discrimination and admitted students of other races.
 Its association with "old money" and discrimination in the past still causes some tension in the Farmville community, especially among non-whites and students of the local public schools.

 By the early 1990s, with aging technology, a very small alumni contribution base, and an increasing debt, Prince Edward Academy was nearing financial collapse.
 In 1992, former local resident and businessman J. B. Fuqua donated about $10 million to pay off debts and install necessary improvements to the school, such as air conditioning and computers.
 The school was transformed at that point with a new administration, a new mascot and school colors, in addition to the school's changed name.
 Fuqua said that his donation was intended to "close the door" on Prince Edward County's history of racial division and earmarked a portion of his gift to minority scholarships.

 J. B. Fuqua's support for and interest in the private school did not end with his initial contribution; until his death in 2006, Fuqua donated thousands of dollars to the school each year and regularly visited the school and its students.

 In 2008, in order to improve its reputation in Farmville, Fuqua School offered African-American high school football player Charles Williams a full scholarship to the school if he would agree to promote it in the town's black community.

 As of the 2015–16 school year, 15 of Fuqua's 344 students were black.
-Fuqua's administration and students have also been actively involved with recent community efforts to commemorate the 1951 R.R.
-Moton High School student walkout, a major event in the struggle to end public and private segregation in the U.S.
+Fuqua's administration and students have also been actively involved with recent community efforts to commemorate the 1951 Robert Russa Moton High School student walkout, a major event in the struggle to end public and private segregation in the U.S.

 Academics

-The Fuqua campus is organized into three smaller schools, each with their own faculty, staff and daily schedules:
+The Fuqua campus is organized into two smaller schools, each with their own faculty, staff and daily schedules: